imen-trabelsi/Docker_k8s_Gen/README.md

 The **Evaluation** folder includes:
 - **Jupyter Notebooks for Quantitative Evaluation**: Scripts to assess precision, recall, and other syntax.
 - **Survey Raw Data**: Results of our survey.
-- **Case Study**: An example demonstrating the funtional aspect of the results.